henrylukito/db2/README.md

 # db2

-Python script to help you manage a folder of YAML files that can be loaded as Python objects that can be used like graph database.
+Python script to help manage a folder of YAML files as a (graph) database.
+The data from YAML files can be loaded as Python objects, and editing these objects also updates the files.

-## How to create folder with starting files
+## How to create the folder with starting files

 Call `load(dbname)`.
-A folder named `dbname` will be created on current working directory, and it will also be 'loaded' (below).
+A folder named `dbname` will be created on current working directory if not already created, together with some starting directories and files, and the database will also be 'loaded' (below).

 ## Load objects from files